 A competitive applicant has a solid A-/B+ average in a strong college preparatory program which includes some honors and/or advanced placement classes.
 The middle 50% of admitted students scored between 1690-1910 on the SAT, and between 25 and 28 on the ACT.

 How competitive is admission?

-Fairfield University received 8,486 applications for undergraduate admission for the Class of 2015.
-Sixty-nine percent of those students were admitted to reach an incoming class of 909.
+Fairfield University received close to 10,000 applications for undergraduate admission for the Class of 2018.
+70% of those students were admitted to reach an incoming class which will number approximately 1025.

 Test Optional Policy

 Why did Fairfield adopt a test optional policy?

 Fairfield University already uses a holistic review process in the evaluation of our prospective students, looking at all aspects of a student's record in making our admission assessment.
 This process reflects our educational mission as a Jesuit institution.
 We believe strongly in the education of the whole person and look for signs of academic and community engagement, factors not well measured by test scores.

 Based on our research, we know that a student's academic record in high school - including the strength of curriculum and the student's performance in that curriculum - provides the best information about his/her potential success at Fairfield.

 How will Fairfield evaluate applicants who do not send their scores?

 Our application review process for students who do not submit scores and those who do submit scores will be very similar.
 We review all applications holistically.
 The most important aspect of any application is the student's academic record over four years in high school.
 We look carefully at the quality of the academic program the student has pursued, as well as their performance throughout high school.
 We also consider all of the subjective aspects of a student's application, including the personal statement, recommendations from teachers and counselors, and the student's interests and extra curricular activities.